 If you have a question and don’t see it answered below, please feel free to ask it here.

-Q. Who is the “typical” Everyday Steward® client?
+Q. Who is the “typical” Everyday Steward® client at Ronald Blue Trust?

 The typical client desires to make wise financial decisions and follow biblical principles of stewardship, but their financial situation is not complex.
 Rather than be a “smaller fish in a big pond,” you want to be served by someone who values your relationship and is familiar with the everyday financial issues you face and goals you have.
 You want an advisor who can evaluate your entire financial picture, even when addressing a single financial issue.